polar-analytics/north-pole/README.md

 |`customer_lifetime_duration`|customer lifetime based on the first time they made an order|
 |`customer_total_spent`|how much a customer spent in $US during their lifetime|
 |`customer_first_order_date`|timestamp indicating when the customer made their first order.
 The timestamp is in 'UTC'|

-The tenant_id is the id of the brand.
-We included data for 5 different brands, with products ranging from cosmetics to lifestyle clothing.

 ## Output
 Please build a python program that, when run, will do the following: